mozilla-b2g/fxos-certsuite/docs/setupusage.rst

 You may call *run.sh* as many times as you like, and it will run the tests using its previously set up virtual environment.

+Some of the tests for Web APIs require manual user intervention.
+At this point a browser will open on your host computer.
+Simply follow the instructions given on screen.

 Setup and Usage With virtualenv
 -------------------------------